vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.5.2 =
+* Fix: Fixed a bug where you were able to checkout the same order more than once while a Vipps agreement is not expired.
+This fixes problems with multiple charges occurring.

 = 1.5.1 =
 * Fix: We're no longer trying to cancel an agreement in Vipps when the status is anything other than `ACTIVE`.
 * Fix: No longer throw an error and retry with "latest charge" when we hit a rate limit when checking a single charge.